anthli/raspberry-pi-manager/README.md

 # Raspberry Pi Monitor

-A Go server using React for monitoring the status and system information of a Raspberry Pi.
+A Node.js server using React for monitoring the status and system information of a Raspberry Pi.

 ## Features
 - System information (hostname, OS, etc.)